Athletics at the 2024 Summer Olympics – Men's 4 × 100 metres relay: Summary

 After the close finish in the 100 metres between reigning World Champion Noah Lyles and seasonal World Leader Kishane Thompson, which Lyles won by .005, there was excitement for the rematch on the anchor leg of the 4 × 100 relay.
-USA were the most successful Olympic 4 × 100 team overall, winning the event all but 5 of 20 Olympics between 1912 and 2000.
+USA had been the most successful Olympic 4 × 100 team of the 20th century, winning the event all but 5 of 20 Olympics between 1912 and 2000.
+However, they have no won since then.
 Jamaica had more recent success, winning 3 times in a row during the Usain Bolt era, 2008-2016.
-This time, neither country was defending a medal, as Italy returned as the defending champion with one addition to their relay team, Canada as the silver medallists returning the same lineup, and China as the bronze after the disqualification of Tokyo 2020 second place finisher Great Britain.
-That was a repeat of USA's recent history of failures to live up to expectations in the 4 × 100.
-USA's 2016 "early" exchange was so egregious, a failure to execute rules every team has to adhere to from the junior level, that it caused a successful lobbying effort to make the technical rules for passing easier.
-Tracks all over the world had to be repainted to eliminate the acceleration zone leading to the beginning of the passing zone.
+Italy returned as the defending Olympic champion with one addition to their relay team, Canada as the silver medallists returning the same lineup, and China as the bronze after the disqualification of Tokyo 2020 second place finisher Great Britain for doping.
+Jamaica and USA didn't make the reconfigured podium at those games, Jamaica crossing the finish line in fifth and USA finishing in sixth, in their heat, not making the final.
+That was a repeat of USA's recent history, finding new ways not to win the 4x100.
+USA's 2016 "early" exchange was especially egregious, beginning a series of disqualifications for faulty baton exchange.
 Predictions expected USA to break their streak of futility with Jamaica and Italy as top contenders.

-Things changed when Lyles finished third in the 200 metres, without his fast finish.
-After hugging his competitors, Lyles said he had been diagnosed with COVID-19 two days earlier and that he was dropping out of the relay.
+Things changed when USA leader Lyles finished third in the 200 metres, without his fast finish.
+He announced he had been diagnosed with COVID-19 two days earlier and that he was dropping out of the relay.
 With substitutes, USA was the top qualifying team out of the heats.
 Jamaica shockingly failed to make the final.

 For the final, USA substituted Kenny Bednarek onto the team for the final and completely changed the order.
 Great Britain, Italy and Japan made similar changes, while Canada, South Africa, China and France stuck with a well-practiced order.